snowplow-archive/snowplow.github.com/_posts/2016-09-13-introducing-sauna-decisioning-and-response-platform.md

 <h2 id="intro">1.
 A brief dip in the Sauna</h2>

 When we started building Snowplow almost five years ago, our focus was on delivering a scalable open-source event data pipeline.
-Our view was that you shouldn't need to have the scale or deep pockets of a Google or Facebook to warehouse your clickstream data; we understood that establishing an event data warehouse was the essential first step to assembling sophisticated analytical processes and driving insight for your business.
+Our view was that you shouldn't need to have the scale or deep pockets of a Google or Facebook to warehouse your clickstream data; we understood that establishing an event data warehouse was the essential first step to driving insight for your business.

-Fast forward to today and it's clear that much has changed: the importance of owning your own event stream data is a given, and the frontier has moved on to figuring out how best we turn our insights into *actions*.
+Fast forward to today and it's clear that much has changed: the importance of owning your own event stream data is a given, and the frontier has moved on to turning our insights into *actions*.
 It's no longer enough just to understand which of your customers have a high propensity to churn - what can you *do* about it, ideally in near-real-time?

 Sauna is an all-new open-source product designed to make it easy for business analysts to turn *insights* they derive from their event streams into *actions* performed via third-party marketing systems like [Optimizely] [optimizely] and [SendGrid] [sendgrid].